mlasa/mlasa/README.md

 ### Hey I'm Marcella! 👋

-[US] Hello, I'm Marcella,I've graduated in Information Systems in December 2020 and started programming for real in 2020, and liked so much!.
+[US] Hello, I'm Marcella,I've graduated in Information Systems in December 2020 and started focusing in programming in 2020, and liked so much!.
 Here you can find some of my projects.

 [BR] Olá, sou a Marcella, e me graduei em dezembro de 2020 no curso de Sistemas de Informação.
 Em 2020 comecei a programar de verdade e gostei muito.
 Aqui você pode encontrar alguns dos meus projetos.